dmccarthy6/Tasks/README.md

 ***
 ## Updates Coming In Version 2.0:
 * adding NSPersistentCloudKitContainer to improve the Core Data/CloudKit Sync.
-* Updated and simplified the User Interface in order to improve the User Experience.
+* Updated and simplified the User Interface to improve the User Experience.
 * Added today and share extensions to improve User Experience.
 * Added support for iOS 13.0 and Dark Mode!
 ***